JacksonLinQAQ/CloudyNAS/README.md

 # CloudyNAS
-It is a project that can let you create a simple NAS system on your computer *The client must be on the same network as the server to access the NAS*
+It is a project that can let you create a simple NAS system on your computer</br>
+*The client must be on the same network as the server to access the NAS*

 ## Used Programming Languages: